Undergraduate Course Descriptions

 This course studies contemporary China in the context of globalization.
 Starting with an analysis of the origins of economic reform and the struggles for political change in the 1970s and 1980s, the course moves on to cover critical issues in the twenty-first century, including migration and work, middle class consumerism, youth, religion, media and communication, environmental degradation, new forms of inequality, civil society and popular protest.
 Taking a sociological approach, this course introduces methods and theories for analyzing institutions, inequality, and social change.

-COMM 210: Quantitative Research Methods in Communication (Bleakley)
+COMM 210: Quantitative Research Methods in Communication (Jemmott)

 (Fulfills the Quantitative Data Analysis Requirement)

 This course is a general overview of the important components of social research.
-The goal of this class is to understand the logic behind social science research, be able to view research with a critical eye, and to engage in the production of research.
-The first third of the semester focuses on defining research problems, research design, and assessing research quality.
-We cover such topics as sampling, measurement, and causal inference.
-These topics are then illustrated through reviews of two research areas: survey research and content analysis.
-The last third of the semester focuses descriptive and inferential statistics, measures of association for categorical and continuous variables, and the basic language of data analysis.
-For those classes, we make use of STATA, a program useful for learning statistics.
-Most modules are illustrated through lectures, class exercises, reading published scientific articles, and discussing research featured in the news.
+The goal of the course is to understand the logic behind social science research, be able to view research with a critical eye, and to engage in the production of research.
+It will cover defining research problems, research design, assessing research quality, sampling, measurement, and causal inference.
+The statistical methods covered will include descriptive and inferential statistics, measures of association for categorical and continuous variables, inferences about means, and the basic language of data analysis.
+Course activities will include the use of statistical software, lectures, class exercises, reading published scientific articles, and discussing research featured in the news.

 This seminar provides an introduction to the politics and tactics underlying various types of media activism.
 The class will examine interventions aimed at media representations, labor relations in media production, media policy reform, activists' strategic communications, and "alternative" media making.
 The course will draw from an overview of the existing scholarship on media activism, as well as close analysis of actual activist practices within both old and new media at local, national, and global levels.
 We will study how various political groups, past and present, use media to advance their interests and effect social change.
 Each member of the class will choose one case study of an activist group or campaign to explore throughout the semester.